Kagojer Bou

 Kagojer Bou is a Bengali social drama film directed by Bappaditya Bandopadhyay based on a same name novel of Shirshendu Mukhopadhyay.
 This film was released on 4 February 2011.

 Plot

-This is the story of love, lust, betrayal between relationships and analysis the characters of modern society.
+This is the story of love, lust, and betrayal in relationships and the analysis of characters in the modern society.
 Highly ambitious Upal meets Subimal, a wealthy businessman.
 Upal manages to get a young lady, Preety close to Subimal.
 Preety goes to a resort in Mondarmoni with Subimal and find Upal there.
 She understands the whole plot.